 Making Smoothie With Mechanical Food Chopper

 If automatic is not your preferred route, you can always go mechanical.
 The noise of your regular blender can be annoying at times.
 To avoid using a non-electric chopper and a food processor, you can just turn by hand.

 This cool gadget does not need any electricity.
 It comes in a compact size that you can carry along on long tours and vacations.
 If the weather is beautiful outside, this can also be your best friend for some outdoor smoothie making.

 A single soft fruit such as a banana, mango, or peach adds a cup of liquid – water, milk, or greek yogurt to this great little device.
 Next, turn the handle on top a few times until the mixture is as smooth as you want it to be.
 Then add a cup of water, milk, or greek yogurt to the chopped fruit.

 A great, noiseless drink can thus be made with the help of a mechanical chopper.
 You can make a lovely dessert anywhere with this kind of device.

 Making Smoothie With Hand Mixer

 No blender, no problem.
 When you want to have a refreshing smoothie, you can always turn to your electric mixer to support the mixing department.
-While using an electric mixer, though, you have to make sure that the power is not set to high.
+While using an electric mixer, you have to make sure that the power is not set too high.

-First, chop the fruits and mash by hand, if you can, in very soft fruit such as bananas or peaches.
-You can also use your food processor or immersion blender to chop up the fruits, which will do a much better job without the mess.
+First, chop the fruits and mash them by hand, if you can, in very soft fruit such as bananas or peaches.
+You can also use your food processor or immersion blender to chop up the fruits, doing a much better job without the mess.

 In the mixing bowl, lower the blades of the mixer and turn the power to low.
 The electric mixer will blend the ingredients together until they reach a nearly smooth texture.
 The fruit may turn out to be a little lumpy with this method.
 Lumps are alright as long as the ingredients have been mixed.